europeana/Labs/_posts/datasets/2014-05-16-wwi-books-from-the-british-library-9-autogenerated.md

 title: "WWI books from the British Library"
 permalink: /data/wwi-books-from-the-british-library
 provider: The British Library
-description: A collection of 232 books from the British Library with a thematic focus on WWI (title pages are directly accessible in pdf on the BL site).
+description: A collection of more than 600 books from the British Library with a thematic focus on WWI (title pages are directly accessible in pdf on the BL site).
 contact: Customer-Services@bl.uk
 portal: http://www.europeana.eu/portal/search.html?query=europeana_collectionName%3A9200319*&rows=24
 console: http://labs.europeana.eu/api/console/?function=search&query=europeana_collectionName%3A9200319*&rows=24